miroslavkouril/JustEatDemo/Answers_to_technical_questions.md

 # Technical questions

 #### 1. How long did you spend on the coding test?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.
-I spend aproximately 12 hours on the coding test.
-Here is the list of tasks which would be improved if works would continue:
+I spent approximately 16 hours on the coding test.
+Here is the list of things which would be improved if the application was to be published on Play store:
+ - Code refactoring
  - TitleBar design
  - Postcode input validation and better info about invalid postcode
- - Better progress animation when GPS is finding my current postcode
+ - Better progress animation while GPS is finding my current postcode
- - Implement GPS service to be used in Core library, now there is hybrid solution
+ - Implement GPS functionality completely in Core library
  - Improve speed of GPS reaction
  - Design of the first app screen - bottom part could be used to display some useful info
  - Optimalise amount of data which are downloaded from web server, download icons of restaurants in separate thread